-Offers medical coverage through a network of providers, such as an HMO or PPO, that is an alternative to Original Medicare (Parts A & B).
+Offer medical coverage through a network of providers, such as an HMO or PPO, and are alternatives to Original Medicare (Parts A & B).
 These plans may or may not cover prescription drugs.

 Prescription Drug Coverage

 Helps pay for covered prescription medications.
 As with Part B, if you do not enroll when first eligible, you may have to pay a penalty later.